 The Thamesview Family Health Team provides comprehensive primary health care for patients throughout their lives.
 This includes care during pregnancy, labour, and post-partum.
-Five physicians within our team provide intra-partum (labour and delivery) care and make up the “Thamesview Maternity Care Group”.
+Two physicians within our team provide intra-partum (labour and delivery) care and make up the “Thamesview Maternity Care Group”.
 These physicians attend low-risk women from the beginning of pregnancy, through labour and delivery at the Chatham Kent Health Alliance, and post-partum.

 Most of the time, the physician who follows a mother in pregnancy will be the physician present for the delivery of her baby.
 All physicians within the Thamesview Maternity Care Group are experienced in supporting the normal, physiologic process of labour and delivery as well as common complications that can arise during this time.
 We prioritize skin-to-skin contact after delivery, provide breastfeeding support, and assist with performing Caesarean sections when they are required.

 Our mandate is to offer comprehensive, patient-centred care to mothers, families, and babies as they grow together.